codecov/go-standard/README.md

 ## What is this?

 This is a **Go** application, with basic unit tests, for which coverage is uploaded to Codecov on a daily basis.
 It can also serve as an example for how to integrate Codecov into your Go project.
-If the build is passing for this project, then Codecov's Kotlin report processing is functional and correct on codecov.io.
+If the build is passing for this project, then Codecov's Go report processing is functional and correct on codecov.io.

 ## Configuration